gjotov/gjotov/README.md

 ### About Me:
 I'm a begginer developer with a keen interest in creating robust applications and exploring new technologies.
-My primary focus is on C# development, where I work extensively with frameworks .
+My primary focus is on C#, JS development, where I work extensively with frameworks .
 I  on building scalable web applications and constantly seek to improve my skills in this area.

 Currently, I'm diving into the exciting world of cross-platform mobile app development with Dart and Flutter.